AravindSridhar2005/eSenior/README.md

 (Messages in quotes are to be entered in the command line) <br> <br>

-1. Clone this repository using "git clone [link]" and use "git checkout vishal" to enter my branch. <br> <br>
+1. Clone this repository using "git clone [link]" and cd to the folder that was just created(in most cases, typing "cd eSenior" will work). <br> <br>
+2. Use "git checkout vishal" to enter my branch. <br> <br>
 2. Once you have entered my branch, check if you have Python installed by using "python --version".
 If not, install Python. <br> <br>
 3. Type "pip install virtualenv" to install the virtualenv library. <br> <br>
 4. Check that you are in my project's directory in the command line, and then type "virtualenv env" to create a virtualenv for the project. <br> <br>